Armenian chant: Early Armenian chant

 In the 5th century, the earliest Armenian chants were created by St. Mesrop Mashtots who in addition to his compositional work, invented the Armenian alphabet.
 With the onset of this new alphabet and the subsequent translation of the Bible into Armenian, there was a large incentive to create original Armenian hymns, distinct form those of the Greeks and other neighboring Christians.
-With the help of Catholicos Sahak A. Partev otherwise known as Isaac the Great, St. Mashtots established an originally authentic Armenian style to be implemented into liturgical music.
+With the help of Catholicos Isaac, St. Mashtots established an originally authentic Armenian style to be implemented into liturgical music.
 Both St. Mashtots and Catholicos Partev composed original chants, often drawing inspiration from pre-Christian Armenian melodies.
 In total, St. Mashtots wrote 129 shara-kanq (canonical hymns) and Catholicos Partev wrote 60: many of which were passed down first by oral tradition and later through written notation.
-All works were written in classical Armenian known as Grabar.
-Today, Grabar is reserved only for liturgical usages and is seldom spoken in colloquial settings.
+All works were written in classical Armenian called grabar.
+Today, grabar is reserved only for liturgical usages and is seldom spoken in colloquial settings.